PChol22/dev-to-articles/blog-posts/sst/deploy-next/article.md

 - In this article, learn in a few steps how to **deploy a Next.js application on AWS with SST**.
 - _Bonus_: I will also show you how to **deploy your website on your own domain name**, using SST!

-I post serverless content very regularly, follow me on [Twitter][twitter] to stay up to date!
+⬇️ I post serverless content very regularly, if you want more ⬇️

+{% cta https://twitter.com/PierreChollet22 %} Follow me on twitter 🚀 {% endcta %}

+_**Quick announcement:** I also work on a library called [🛡 sls-mentor 🛡][sls-mentor].
+It is a compilation of 30 serverless best-practices, that are automatically checked on your AWS serverless projects (no matter the framework).
+It is free and open source, feel free to check it out!_

+{% cta https://github.com/sls-mentor/sls-mentor %} Find sls-mentor on Github ⭐️ {% endcta %}

 ## Why Next.js and SST?